Saffron-sh/m2m/README.md

 ## Support

 m2m was built mostly because I wanted it to exist.
-If it helps you too, and you’d like to buy me a coffee (no pressure at all), you can tip a few sats here:
+If it helps you too, and you’d like to buy me a coffee, you can support us here:

 **BTC (On-chain):**
 `bc1qsjjgj3yqvhe5dw0xlxqzch4zlqnlwqctchlztf`